spitbol/x64/docs/M.md

 standard o/p file must be provided for the load module.

 The values +3, +4, -3 or -4 indicate calls of neither SYSID nor
-SYSPP and no heading will be placed on standard output
+SYSPP and no heading will be placed on standard output file.
-       file.

 The values  +4 or -4 indicate that execution is to continue after creation of the save file or load module, although all files will be closed by the SYSXI action.
 This permits the user to checkpoint long-running programs while continuing execution.

-No return from SYSXI is possible if another program is loadednd entered.
+No return from SYSXI is possible if another program is loaded and entered.